 Chasing the Unavailable: My Dopamine Addiction

-Long, long ago, If a man lacked in effort, there were no second chances.
+Long ago, if a man lacked effort, there were no second chances.
 No second guesses.
 Reason enough to let go and move on.
-The trending “if they wanted to, they would” mindset or Mel Robbins’ “let them” theory.
+The trending “if they wanted to, they would” mindset, or Mel Robbins’ “let them” theory.

 Now, I find myself lost to it, drifting further and further away from recognizing a man who will not commit.
 Worse, desiring the man who can’t, who won’t.
-Not only ignoring that instinct but actively running in the opposite direction—full speed chasing after the man who looks over his shoulder every now and then to make sure I’m still behind him.
+Not only ignoring that instinct but actively running in the opposite direction, full speed chasing after someone who looks over his shoulder just to make sure I’m still behind him.

 Place Your Bets